aichaos/aiml2rs/README.md

 The `aiml2rs.pl` script does all the magic of converting Alice AIML code into RiveScript code.

+The `rs2aiml.pl` script does the opposite: converting RiveScript code back into AIML code.

 How to Use
 ==========

 Place all your `*.aiml` files in the `aiml/` directory, and then run the script.
 It will attempt to convert all the AIML code into RiveScript, and will output the results into the `rs/` directory.

+For rs2aiml, place your `*.rs` files in the `rs-in/` dirctory, and then run `rs2aiml.pl`.
+It will attempt to convert the RS code into AIML, and output the results into `aiml-out/`.

 Caveats
 =======